 “We’re kind of sad to see it end,” Hess said.
 “It’s been a fun year.”

 The loss to Springville on Thursday marked the final high school game for three Alexandria seniors … Bonds, Carrizales and Leighton Sparks.

 Sparks battled back problems that cost her most of her sophomore year.
 She played with it not fully healed as a junior and into her senior year but delivered two key hits and a big defensive play in two regional victories over Russellville.

 Carrizales took a foul ball to the head earlier this season, suffering only a concussion thanks to dugout netting, and strained her left shoulder in an outfield collision at regionals.
 Her leadoff double helped to set up Alexandria’s three-run third inning against Ardmore on Wednesday.

 Bonds had several key hits over her career and a two-homer game in the area tournament.

-Alexandria will also lose eighth-grade pitcher/first baseman Emmah Rolfe, an Auburn commit set to follow her father’s career move to Huntsville and play for Bob Jones.
+Alexandria also will lose eighth-grade pitcher/first baseman Emmah Rolfe, an Auburn commit set to follow her father’s career move to Huntsville and play for Bob Jones.